 The Mundaring uplands require special consideration and tailor-made solutions.
 For example, detention systems are required to slow stormwater runoff and reduce its peak velocities which lead to erosion.
 Infiltration basins on the finer-textured clays and loams are less effective because the coefficient of infiltration is much less than for Swan Coastal Plain sandy soils.
-Additionally, highly P-fixing soils in the hills bind phosphorus and P levels in runoff from Mundaring catchments are currently within the Swan River Trust's acceptable short and long-term targets.
+Additionally, highly P-fixing soils in the hills bind phosphorus and P levels in runoff from Mundaring catchments are currently within the Department of Biodiversity, Conservation and Attractions' acceptable short and long-term targets.
 Consequently, water quantity and velocity management are more significant than water quality (nutrient) management.